fooltowise/NeroNotes/Nero's Notes/What constitutes a Structurally Advantaged Business Model.md

 Articulated by Nick Sleep as ‘[scale efficiencies shared](https://igyfoundation.org.uk/wp-content/uploads/2021/03/Full_Collection_Nomad_Letters_.pdf)’, this is one of the strongest sources of structural advantage as it is exceptionally hard to compete with.
 When Jeff Bezos says, ‘your margin is my opportunity’, he is not addressing the small cohort of firms that obsess about delivering extreme customer value.

-In the US, Amazon, Walmart, Dominos, Costco, Vanguard, and Southwest Airlines have all pursued strategies of sharing scale benefits with customers, predominantly through lower prices.
+In the US, Amazon, [[Walmart]], Dominos, [[Costco]], Vanguard, and Southwest Airlines have all pursued strategies of sharing scale benefits with customers, predominantly through lower prices.

 European low-cost airlines Ryanair and Wizz Air have pursued similar strategies and in so doing have relentlessly taken market share from traditional airlines.